radiantlogic-v8/documentation-identity-analytics/documentation/identity-analytics/uar-guide/04-campaign-examples.md

 ![](./media/IAP210-bis.png)

 The available *reviewer strategies* are:

 - User accounts by line manager, technical accounts by the repository owner
 - User accounts by line manager, all other accounts by the repository owner
-- User accounts by themselves, all other accounts by the repository owner
+- User accounts by themself, all other accounts by the repository owner
 - All accounts by the repository owner
 - All accounts by the default reviewer

 When the accounts review is launch, review is available on "Access 360" section:

 ![](./media/IAP211.png)

 Reviewers can start the accounts review.
 They can approve, revoke or comment one by one, they can also perform bulk operations by selecting several entries at once.

-> the behavior is the same as for Application Rights Review, but without the sign off and immediate remediation capabilities that have been introduced in IAP version 2.1.

 ![](./media/IAP212.png)